anniecnchang/annie-personal-projects/README.md

 1. [Employee Attrition Analysis](https://github.com/anniecnchang/annie-personal-projects/blob/main/data-analysis/Employee%20Attrition%20Analysis.ipynb)

    In this project, I integrated SQL queries and Python code within a Jupyter notebook environment to explore a dataset sourced from Kaggle.
-Leveraging SQLAlchemy and Pandas, I connected to a MySQL database and conducted exploratory data analysis.
-Through Matplotlib, I visualized key insights, empowering HR teams to make informed decisions regarding employee retention strategies.
+Leveraging SQLAlchemy and Pandas, I connected to a MySQL database and conducted exploratory data analysis and utilized Matplotlib      to visualiz key insights.
+Furthermore, I've conducted hypothesis testing to assess the statistical significance of observed differences, enabling HR teams to make informed decisions regarding employee retention strategies based on reliable and accurate data.

 **Python Programming:**